 What Actually Stands Out

-At a firm receiving 300,000 applications, standing out is not about being different for its own sake.
+At a firm fielding close to half a million applications, standing out is not about being different for its own sake.
 It is about being clearly, efficiently good.
-Recruiters are not looking for creativity in format — they are looking for evidence of the signals they need to see, delivered cleanly and quickly.
+Recruiters are not looking for creativity in format, they are looking for evidence of the signals they need to see, delivered cleanly and quickly.

 What genuinely differentiates a strong JP Morgan CV is when every bullet answers the question: "what did you achieve, and how do I know it mattered?"
 A candidate who has done a retail job, a finance society committee role, and one week of work experience can write a strong JP Morgan CV if they present each experience through the lens of quantified outcome and responsibility.
 A candidate with a prestigious internship who writes passive, vague bullets will be screened out.